atdyer/chart.js/API.md

 <a name="legend-box_padding" href="#legend-box_padding">#</a> *legend*.**box_padding**([*padding*])

-If *padding* is specified, sets the amount of vertical space between legend items, as shown in [legend placement and spacing](#).
+If *padding* is specified, sets the amount of vertical space between legend items, as shown in [Legend Placement and Spacing](https://atdyer.github.io/d3-chart/examples/24.html).
 If *padding* is not specified, returns the current box padding.
 The default spacing is 2px.

 <a name="legend-box_width" href="#legend-box_width">#</a> *legend*.**box_width**([*width*])